Chapter 2 Medieval Japan

 It is up to samurai to fulfil his contractual obligations in good faith, as the bilateral contract gave him the < freedom of choice>.
 It is the emergence of autonomy, meaning that medieval people have achieved true independence and are able to take charge of their own lives.
 And in exchange for their freedom, they became responsible for their own speech and actions.
 Responsibility is equally held by those who enter into contracts, whether they are medieval kings or feudal lords.
 Medieval people, especially samurai, therefore trained themselves and enhanced their military and spiritual strength.When he still failed to take responsibility, the samurai made up for it by committing suicide.

-History textbooks should shed a new light on bilateral contracts.
+History textbooks should shed more light on bilateral contracts and introduce their historical value to children.

 Village Autonomy of Peasants